oxyCabhru/embersGuide/emberpowergen.md

 - pressure refinery, which needs constant water input, to be put on a metal block (any block of metal would work) , and for the metal block to be surrounded by lava in order to operate at full efficiency: (1200 ember power per shard)<br>
 ![pressure refinery full setup](https://raw.githubusercontent.com/oxyCabhru/embersGuide/master/images/pressurerefinery.png)

-- ignem reactor, needs two different inputs in addition to ember crystals. put the ignem reactor between the two parts of both a combustion chamber and a catalysis chamber. in full efficiency: (3600 ember power per shard)<br>
+- ignem reactor, needs two different inputs in addition to ember crystals. put the ignem reactor between the two parts of both a combustion chamber and a catalysis chamber. the multipliers will add up and get +1 in the ignem reactor. in full efficiency: (3600 ember power per shard)<br>
 ![ignem reactor full setup](https://raw.githubusercontent.com/oxyCabhru/embersGuide/master/images/ignemreactor.png)<br>

 | multiplier | combustion chamber | catalysis chamber |